MicrosoftDocs/PowerShell-Docs/reference/v3/Core/Get-PSSession.md

 Required: False
 Position: Named
 Default value: All
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -ThrottleLimit
 Specifies the maximum number of concurrent connections that can be established to run the Get-PSSession command.
-If you omit this parameter or enter a value of 0 \(zero\), the default value, 32, is used.
+If you omit this parameter or enter a value of 0 (zero), the default value, 32, is used.
 The throttle limit applies only to the current command, not to the session or to the computer.

 This parameter is introduced in Windows PowerShell 3.0.